-Another memory of Hazel and Alex may have taken place at the 50th wedding anniversary celebration of our grandparents, Alice and Joe Hill mentioned earlier.
+Another memory of Hazel and Alex took place at the 45th wedding anniversary celebration of our grandparents in 1831, Alice and Joe Hill mentioned earlier.
 I treasure the professional photograph of all the children and grandchildren of Alice and Joe.
 I am in that photo, sitting on a chair in front of my mother.
 I recall how unhappy I was when I was asked to sit on the scratchy grass.
 Apparently, I threw a fit and they found a chair for me.
 I was only three years old, so I think it must have been in summer of 1931.
 Alex and Hazel are standing in the back row.
 Also, it may have been at that time that a bunch of us crowded around Alex’s new car in the area in front of the barn.
 It was a car with a rumble seat.
 This was the first and only time I was ever up close to that style of car, which was quite popular in that time period.

 I think there was a blanket over her legs, and I seem to recall that it was said that she was unable to walk.
 So Hazel began a period of service.
-From pictures, I believe that Jane grew up resembling Hazel very closely.
+From pictures, I believe that daughter Jane grew up resembling Hazel very closely.
 Jane also became a nurse [see her obituary below] while her sister Jean had a more convoluted beginning, marrying and divorcing at an early age.
 But still, Jean had lots of talent and personality and later married again.
 Jane and Jean each had interesting children, and I was blessed to know them as adults.
 Jean and her husband, Dick Walbrecker, as well as some of their children lived in Reston, Virginia, not far from Falls Church where my late husband Virgil and I resided.

 Much earlier, but after the unexpected death of Hazel, Alex and the babies moved in with his brother Harry and wife Margaret Nicely.
 Margaret took care of Jane and Jean from birth until they were grown and gone on to careers and marriages.
 Harry and Margaret had a large two-story house.
 Alex and Harry were the Nicely Brothers, Plumbers.
 They had a completely finished and painted basement with room for laundry and, the part that fascinated me, storage shelves where extra, bought-in-advance household supplies were stored, and probably even a second refrigerator.
 The house was open to the lower level with a patio-like area that was adjacent to the kitchen and first story rooms.
 It was my first glimpse of a family that had enough money to have living spaces, well-furnished and well-planned so that life could to run very smoothly.